CivicDataLab/DataSpaceBackend/docs/keycloak_integration.md

 1. **Token Validation Failures**:
    - Check Keycloak server URL and realm configuration
-   - Verify token expiration
+   - Verify token expiration and format
    - Ensure client secret is correct
+   - Check that the token contains a valid subject ID (`sub`)
+   - Verify that the Keycloak server is accessible and responding correctly

 2. **Permission Errors**:
    - Verify user has appropriate role assignments
    - Check organization memberships
    - Run `init_roles` command if roles are missing

+3. **User Synchronization Issues**:
+   - Check the logs for detailed error messages
+   - Ensure the token contains all required user information (sub, email, username)
+   - Verify database connectivity and permissions

-3. **Migration Issues**:
+4. **Migration Issues**:
    - If encountering migration dependency issues, use the techniques described in the migration section

 ## Performance Considerations

 The implementation prioritizes runtime execution over strict type checking:

+1. **Direct Token Validation**: Tokens are validated directly with Keycloak for maximum security
-1. **Token Caching**: User information is cached to reduce Keycloak API calls
+2. **No Caching**: User information is not cached to ensure every request uses fresh token validation
-2. **Lazy Loading**: User data is loaded only when needed
-3. **Type Ignores**: Strategic use of type ignores to maintain runtime functionality
+3. **Type Ignores**: Strategic use of type ignores to maintain runtime functionality while avoiding circular imports
+4. **Detailed Logging**: Comprehensive logging for easier debugging and monitoring

 ## Extending the System